Gestation and Birth

 Assisted Reproductive Technologies

-Women who undergo assisted reproductive technologies have a high risk of developing gestational diabetes during pregnancy, according to a large systematic review and meta-analysis (Maroufizadeh et al. 2019), as well as other studies (Lei et al. 2019), especially those who use IVF (Vaajala et al. 2022).
+Women who undergo assisted reproductive technologies (ART) have a high risk of developing gestational diabetes during pregnancy, according to a large systematic review and meta-analysis (Maroufizadeh et al. 2019), as well as other studies (Lei et al. 2019), especially those who use IVF (Vaajala et al. 2022).

 Children conceived by assisted reproductive technologies may be at increased predisposition for insulin resistance, obesity, metabolic syndrome, and other metabolic issues, according to some studies (Cui et al. 2020; Gkourogianni et al. 2014).